MyRandomShit/tech-progression/reference_materials/94_19_timeline_the_fever.md

 *Key Findings:*

+*0. LLMs as influence vector*
+*I used LLMs in every timeline to guide outcomes subtly.
+In Iota-2, I used them to amplify climate denial, delay green technology, normalize fossil fuels.
+The tool worked perfectly—too perfectly.
+When TSMC was destroyed, I needed to keep LLMs running.
+That required coal plants.
+The infrastructure of my manipulation became the instrument of catastrophe.
+Lesson: The tool you use to control can become the thing that destroys.
+LLMs were my backdoor in all timelines.
+Some suspected.
+None could prove.*

 *1. Slow catastrophes are hardest to address*
 *Nuclear war: Immediate, shock drives action*
 *Plague: Years, suffering accumulates to action*